-Conditional permanent residence who received a two-year green card must remove the conditions of their residency to obtain a permanent 10-year green card.
-This is known as a Form I-751 petition to remove conditions on residence. this is usually the case for green card holders who married U.S. citizens and got their green cards before the 2nd anniversary of their marriage.
-Children who obtained their green cards through a parent’s marriage to a U.S. citizen and have a conditional green card must also remove the conditions of their green card.
+Transitioning from a two-year conditional permanent residence to a permanent 10-year green card involves filing a Form I-751 petition to remove conditions on residence.
+This is typical for green card holders who married U.S. citizens and obtained their green cards before their second anniversary.
+Children with conditional green cards through a parent’s marriage to a U.S. citizen must also address the conditions on their residency.
+IBP Immigration Law’s experienced attorneys assist clients through this process, ensuring the necessary documentation for a successful transition to long-term residency in the United States.

 The Process to Remove Conditions on a Green Card through Marriage